dx-games-1339/ironbound/docs_v30.md

 Every character has a **race** characteristic assigned at initialisation and fixed for the character's lifetime.
 Race determines which wound types a character can receive and which other standard status effects apply to them.
 Characters of the same race share an identical wound table and status effect table.

-Race is a data-driven definition — each race specifies its full set of progressive wound sequences, stackable wound types, special wound types, and any race-specific status effects.
+Race is a data-driven definition — each race specifies its full set of progressive wound sequences, stackable wound types, and any race-specific status effects.
 The damage pipeline (Section 4.9) selects wounds from the character's race wound table when applying damage.

 **Human race — wound table:**